 2.470 Split Spray ― An unsymmetrical spray pattern, resulting in the application of bands of paint of uneven thickness, caused either by a defective spray or nozzle, or by partial blockage of the nozzle or air passages of a spray gun.

-2.471 Spot Finishing ― See ‘spotting in’.
+2.471 Spot Finishing ― See ‘spotting in’

 2.472 Spotting ― The development of small areas on a painted surface, which differ in colour or gloss from the major portion of the work.